Wuling Starlight S

 The Wuling Starlight S (五菱星光S (Wǔlíng Xingguang S)) is a compact crossover SUV manufactured by SAIC-GM-Wuling (SGMW) since 2024 under the Wuling brand.
 It is available as a plug-in hybrid and battery electric powertrains.

 The model was unveiled in April 2024 and went on sale in the domestic market in August 2024.
-Both the plug-in hybrid and battery electric models will be launched in Latin America and Middle East in 2025 under the Chevrolet brand as the Chevrolet Captiva EV and PHEV.
+Both the plug-in hybrid and battery electric models was launched in Latin America and Middle East in 2025 under the Chevrolet brand as the Chevrolet Captiva EV and PHEV.